 - Enough olive oil to cover the tuna in your pan

-- Enjoy as you would canned tuna in salads or with crudite and crackers.
+Enjoy as you would canned tuna in salads or with crudites and crackers.

 Keep chilled drizzled with some of the cooking oil in a sealed container.